Discord integration DLC

 If you'd prefer to use the shared bot regardless of the warning above, click here to add it to your Discord server.

-Once added, Discord should generate a role for the bot automatically.
+Once added to a server, Discord should create a role for the bot automatically.
 Make sure to move it to the top of the role hierarchy so that the bot can manage all roles on the server.

 Configuration